.

 So how does one judge success?
 Consider whether or not objectives were met, satisfaction was achieved, and whether success is sustainable over time.

-Has the LIS system implementation satisfied customers?
+Has the laboratory information system implementation satisfied customers?

 Has the LIS system implementation satisfied users?